 That’s why it’s essential that independent pharmacies and convenient care clinics make identifying and treating peripheral neuropathy a priority.
 And it’s easier than you think to bone up on the condition so that you can provide effective intervention.
 As medical professionals, you represent a trusted resource, getting to know your patients over many visits.
 You can observe changes in their well-being and behaviors, and you have firsthand knowledge of their other conditions and the prescription medications they take.

 In other words, you can fill the gap left by primary care while improving lives and bringing in a steady and largely untapped income stream to your company.
 We’ll provide your organization with the resources to help those with neuropathy.
-In addition, we’ll teach you how to give multipoint sensation severity tests in just ten minutes and provide you with short patient complaint questionnaires to ensure NeuropaCalm therapy is right for each customer.
+In addition, we’ll teach you how to give multipoint sensation severity tests in just ten minutes and provide you with short patient complaint questionnaires to ensure the NeuropaCalm Care Plan is right for each customer.

 Peripheral Neuropathy Treatment